TIBCOSoftware/snappydata/docs/howto.md

 The SnappyData Locator has stopped.
 ```

-#### Start SnappyData Cluster on Multiple Hosts
+### Start SnappyData Cluster on Multiple Hosts

 To start the cluster on multiple hosts:

 1. Extract the product distribution on each node of the cluster(or use a file system shared by all nodes such as NFS to keep the product distribution).
 2. Create the configuration files **conf/servers**, **conf/locators**, **conf/leads** and mention the hostnames on which to start the server, locators, lead respectively.
 3. Start the cluster using `sbin/snappy-start-all.sh`.
 SnappyData starts the cluster using SSH.

 > Note: It is recommended that you set up passwordless SSH on all hosts in the cluster.
 Refer to the documentation for [cluster configuration](http://snappydatainc.github.io/snappydata/configuration/) for more details.

 <a id="howto-job"></a>
-### How to Run Spark Code inside the Cluster
+## How to Run Spark Code inside the Cluster
 A Spark program that runs inside a SnappyData cluster is implemented as a SnappyData job.

+**Implementing a job**
 A SnappyData job is a class or object that implements SnappySQLJob or SnappyStreamingJob (for streaming applications) trait.

-For example: In the `runSnappyJob` method, you implement the logic for your Spark program using SnappyContext object instance passed to it.
+In the `runSnappyJob` method of the job, you implement the logic for your Spark program using SnappySession object instance passed to it.
+You can perform all operations such as create table, load data, execute queries using the SnappySession.

 ```
-class MySnappyJob extends SnappySQLJob {
+class CreatePartitionedRowTable extends SnappySQLJob {
-  /** SnappyData uses this as an entry point to execute Snappy jobs. **/ def runSnappyJob(sc: SnappyContext, jobConfig: Config): Any
+  /** SnappyData uses this as an entry point to execute Snappy jobs. **/ def runSnappyJob(sc: SnappySession, jobConfig: Config): Any

+  /**
-  /** SnappyData calls this function to validate the job input and reject invalid job requests **/ def isValidJob(sc: SnappyContext, config: Config): SnappyJobValidation }
+  SnappyData calls this function to validate the job input and reject invalid job requests.
+  You can implement custom validations here, for example, validating that config parameters **/ def isValidJob(sc: SnappySession, config: Config): SnappyJobValidation }
 ```

-Similarly, you can do all operations such as create table, load data, execute queries using the SnappyContext.
+**Maven dependencies**
 Use the following Maven dependencies for your program that implements the SnappyData job:
 ```
 groupId: io.snappydata
 artifactId: snappydata-cluster_2.11
 version: 0.7
 ```

+**Running the job**
 Once you create a jar for SnappyData job, use `bin/snappy-job.sh` to submit the job to SnappyData cluster and run the job.

 For example, to run the job implemented in [CreatePartitionedRowTable.scala](https://github.com/SnappyDataInc/snappydata/blob/SNAP-1090/examples/src/main/scala/org/apache/spark/examples/snappydata/CreatePartitionedRowTable.scala) you can use the following command.